The Quarterly Review: A Prop Firm’s Eight-Figure Kick-Off.

 London, England, and Limassol, Cyprus.

-… Then came April.
-And what a quarter it was!
+Then came April.
+What a quarter!

-Further, consider this from the Introduction of Traders of Our Time:
+Consider this from the Introduction of Traders of Our Time:

 “In a zero-interest-rate policy and highly accommodative world, many asset classes grind up.
 The world becomes more one-dimensional—“if x, do y” scenarios.
 Like a controlled scientific experiment, many of the variables were isolated and seemingly snuffed out.
 In a complex web of many variables, a dynamic world is where the human trader thrives.
 But if only a handful of variables become relevant, especially if it becomes central bank policy, then much edge and profit is to be had among the server racks of speed and automation until they later start to eat each other, too—but that is another story.”